Skip to main content

 The paper investigates how to extend the global food system's resilience in the event of a Global Catastrophic Infrastructure Loss (GCIL), such as a nuclear war or pandemic, when access to oil drilling and refining is lost.
 By combining wood gasification, increasing vehicle usage efficiency, and reducing food consumption, the duration of available fuel stockpiles could be extended from an average of 195 days to 757 days, with diesel identified as the limiting factor in all scenarios.

-Pandemic, Nuclear winter, Wood gasification
+Global Catastrophic Infrastructure Loss (GCIL), High-altitude electromagnetic pulse (HEMP), Pandemic, Cyber-attack, Nuclear winter, Wood gasification

 Abstract